keybase/saltpack-python/spec_signing.md

 private key is used to sign payloads.

 The delegation signature is made with the sender's long-term signing key.
-The signed text is SOME_NULL_TERMINATED_CONSTANT_TODO concatenated with the ephemeral public key.
+The signed text is the concatenation of these values:
+- SOME_NULL_TERMINATED_CONSTANT_TODO
+- b"DELEGATION\0"
+- the ephemeral public signing key

 Note that this text doesn't contain any bytes that an attacker could control.
 This should keep Mallory from tricking Alice into making signatures with her long-term key that might be meaningful to another application.

 Payload signatures are made with the ephemeral signing key.
 The signed text is the concatenation of these values:
 - SOME_NULL_TERMINATED_CONSTANT_TODO
 - b"ATTACHED\0"
-- The packet number as an 8-byte big-endian uint, where the first payload packet is zero.
+- the packet number as an 8-byte big-endian uint, where the first payload packet is zero
-- The SHA512 of the payload bytes.
+- the SHA512 of the payload bytes

 Some applications might use the Sillybox format, but don't want signature compatibility with other Sillybox applications.
 In addition to changing the